Physics Settings

 Timestep

-The physics time-step is the discrete length of time for each physics frame.
-The simulation is advanced in discrete time slices (frames).
-Reducing the time-step can improve the accuracy and stability of the simulation, but reduce the maximum speed at which the simulation can run.
-It may be necessary to reduce the time-step if simulating small parts or fast-moving machines.
-Try manually stepping through the simulation one time-step at a time to see how far any rigid bodies are moving in a single time-step.
-If the distances are not small relative to the size of the collision geometry then try reducing the time-step.
+The physics timestep is the discrete length of time for each physics frame.
+The simulation is advanced in discrete time slices or frames.
+Reducing the timestep can improve the accuracy and stability of the simulation, but reduces the maximum speed at which the simulation can run.
+It may be necessary to reduce the timestep if you want to simulate small parts or fast-moving machines.
+You can try manually stepping through the simulation, one timestep at a time, to see how far any rigid bodies move in a single timestep.
+If the distances are not small relative to the size of the collision geometry, then you should reduce the timestep.

 Solver

-The solver that is used to solve all physics constraints.
-The default option is Projected Gauss-Seidel (PGS), which provides a good balance of convergence speed and general stability.
+The solver is used to solve all physics constraints.
+The default solver is Projected Gauss-Seidel (PGS), which provides a good balance of convergence speed and general stability.

 Default Static Friction